dnp1204/daily-code-challenge/README.md

 ---

-## Problem 288 - Salesforce
+## Problem 288 - Salesforce [Difficulty: Medium]

 The number 6174 is known as Kaprekar's contant, after the mathematician who discovered an associated property: for all four-digit numbers with at least two distinct digits, repeatedly applying a simple procedure eventually results in this value.
 The procedure is as follows:

-For a given input x, create two new numbers that consist of the digits in x in ascending and descending order.
+* For a given input `x`, create two new numbers that consist of the digits in `x` in ascending and descending order.
-Subtract the smaller number from the larger number.
+* Subtract the smaller number from the larger number.

-For example, this algorithm terminates in three steps when starting from 1234:
+For example, this algorithm terminates in three steps when starting from `1234`:

-4321 - 1234 = 3087
+* `4321 - 1234 = 3087`
-8730 - 0378 = 8352
+* `8730 - 0378 = 8352`
-8532 - 2358 = 6174
+* `8532 - 2358 = 6174`

-Write a function that returns how many steps this will take for a given input N.
+Write a function that returns how many steps this will take for a given input `N`.

 [See Solution](/problems/200-299/problem-288.js)